 Build your Airtable Database

-Below is our simple PID lookup database, which includes fields (equivalent to spreadsheet columns) for the user's name and PID.
+Below is our simple PID lookup database, which includes fields (equivalent to spreadsheet columns) for the contact's name and PID.

 Build your Flow